AdminMinecraft1/obj-to-JSON/README.md

 <h2>So whats next?</h2>

-You like webGL or don't) your developer way faces with 3D models,
+You like may WebGL or don't), yours developer way to faces with 3D models;

-    so -> you need some model in -> some file format;
+So -> you need some model, in -> some file format;

-    Blender,3dsMax ... this only start);
+Blender,3DSMax ... this only start of all list);

-    One of popular and easy 3D model format is .obj you can export to this format model or find already done model.
+One of popular and easy 3D models format is "*".obj, you can export to this format your model or find already done model in this format.

-    So you have model, but how you say :
+So you have model, you may say :

-        <h4>" How this help me How I can use data from, browser doesn't know anything about .obj"</h4>,
+<h4>" How this help me.
+How I can use data from, browser doesn't know anything about "*".obj"</h4>

-        My answer you can, you can export this .obj to JSON;
+<h5>My answer you can, you can export this from "*".obj to JSON</h5>

-            <h4> You say : "Ohhh this need some additional tools or around stuff need new knowledges ..."</h4>
+<h4> You say : "Ohhh this need some additional tools or some around stuff, need new knowledge ..."</h4>
-            <h4> I say -> You know JS and this enough</h4>
+<h4> I say -> You know JS?! and this enough</h4>

 You need :
           ->vertices ,
           ->vertices normals,
           ->textures coords and so on ...

 <h3>Easy</h3>

 <h2>How to use :</h2>